FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 lem editor will prompt for a shell command.
 Type
 `ls`, for instance.
 It will open a temporary buffer and show a list of file names.
-There are many commands that reads information from the minibuffer:
+There are many commands that read information from the minibuffer:

-+ `C-x C-f` -- gets the file you want to open from the minibuffer
++ `C-x C-f` -- retrieves the file you want to open from the minibuffer
-+ `C-x C-s` -- reads the text you will search from the minibuffer
++ `C-x C-s` -- reads the text sample you search for from the minibuffer
-+ `C-x C-i` -- you type the file name you want on the minibuffer
++ `C-x C-i` -- in the minibuffer, type a file name to insert at current cursor position

 You must type `C-g`, whenever you want to cancel any command that needs to read a complement from the minibuffer.

 ### Window commands {-#Window}

-One can have more than one window on the screen.
-Below, you will find commands that cope with this situation.
+One can have more than one window on the screen at any given moment.
+In the list below, you will find commands that deal with this situation.
 In commands of the form `C-x κ` -- keep the `Ctrl` key down and press `x`, then release both keys and hit the `κ` key.

 + `C-x b` -- next buffer
 + `C-x C-b` -- list buffers available